-The hosts – Joakim Nelson, Mia Rolf and Ola Svedin welcomed 200 attendees and speakers including OEMs, mobility service providers and consultants.
+The hosts – Joakim Nelson, Mia Rolf and Ola Svedin – welcomed 200 attendees and speakers including OEMs, mobility service providers and consultants.
 Speakers highlighted their vision of future mobility.
 The key areas of focus were:

-We have to build our society to reduce the need for transportation no convenience, services like Uber and Lyft are increasing the city traffic instead of previous projections of reducing traffic. - Christer Ljungberg, CEO at Trivector
+We have to build our society to reduce the need for transportation.
+No convenience services like Uber and Lyft are increasing the city traffic instead of previous projections of reducing traffic. - Christer Ljungberg, CEO at Trivector

-Connectivity, AI and 5G was addressed in a session of talks from Kjell Gustafsson (Ericsson), Lijo George (Sony), Martin Börjesson (2021.AI) and Marcus Rothoff (Volvo Cars).
+Connectivity, AI and 5G were addressed in a session of talks from Kjell Gustafsson (Ericsson), Lijo George (Sony), Martin Börjesson (2021.AI) and Marcus Rothoff (Volvo Cars).
 Here the speakers explored the benefits and challenges of the next wave of digital technology.

 Electricity for future mobility was the topic for the final session.
-Britt Karlsson Green (Region Skåne), Per Löfberg (Innovation Skåne), Kristian Henningsen (Vestas) Bo Lincoln (Iternio) addressed the pressing question: Are we heading for a meltdown of the electricity grid?
+Britt Karlsson Green (Region Skåne), Per Löfberg (Innovation Skåne), Kristian Henningsen (Vestas) and Bo Lincoln (Iternio) addressed the pressing question: Are we heading for a meltdown of the electricity grid?
 Thankfully, the doomsday scenarios can be avoided with good planning, efficient transportation and prudent investment in key infrastructure.

 Experts from the industry highlighted the latest technologies and discussed how the e-mobility sector is rapidly becoming more interconnected and autonomous.

 The seminar covered the key viewpoints in mobility and helped me expand my mind map on the topic.
 I am sure it will lead to actions and decisions for stakeholders across the Skåne region.
 For some this could be updates to risk registers and mitigation plans.
-For others it will be creating or refining vision or strategy Neil Williams, tilix.energy
+For others it will be creating or refining vision or strategy.
+Neil Williams, tilix.energy